windmill-labs/windmilldocs/docs/reference.md

 ## Workspace

-Every namable entity or pathable entity in windmill has a workspace attached to it.
+Every nameable or pathable entity in Windmill has a workspace attached to it.
 This includes:

 - users